leizhangtech/COVID19T/README.md

 - tensorboardX
 - timm=0.4.9
 ```
-refer the requirement.txt for more specification
+refer to the requirement.txt for more specification
 ```

 ## Trained-model